hitesh-olx/nd0821-c3-starter-code/README.md

 ### Model

-* To train the model run:
+* Train the model by runnig:
 ```
 python src/train_model.py
 ```

-* or run the entire ML pipeline which starts a local server where you can test the model
+* Run the entire ML pipeline by the command on Terminal
 ```
 python main.py
 ```

 ### Render deployment

-* Alternatively test the model live on Render by executing a POST request:
+* Test the live model  on Render by running:

 ```
 python render_api_request.py